Karinza38/GeoFun/source/continents/europe.rst

 -------

 **License plate**

-- Two blue strips on the left and right.
+	- 2011-: two blue strips on the left and right.
+	- 2002-2011: red strip on the left.

+**Language**
+	- 'Rruga' means street.

+**Meta**
+	- Ridges in the sky.

 Andorra
 -------